pagkly/Zed/Investopedia3/Credit Score.md

 -   Pay your bills on time: Six months of on-time payments is required to see a noticeable difference in your score.
 -   Up your credit line: If you have credit card accounts, call and inquire about a credit increase.
 If your account is in good standing, you should be granted an increase in your credit limit.
 It is important not to spend this amount so that you maintain a lower credit utilization rate.
 -   Don’t close a credit card account: If you are not using a certain credit card, it is best to stop using it instead of closing the account.
 Depending on the age and credit limit of a card, it can hurt your credit score if you close the account.
 Say, for instance, that you have $1,000 in debt and a $5,000 credit limit split evenly between two cards.
 As the account is, your [credit utilization rate](https://www.investopedia.com/terms/c/credit-utilization-rate.asp) is 20%, which is good.
 However, closing one of the cards would put your credit utilization rate at 40%, which will negatively affect your score.
--   Work with one of the [best credit repair companies](https://www.investopedia.com/best-credit-repair-companies-4843898): If you don't have the time to improve your credit score, credit repair companies will negotiate with your creditors and the three credit agencies on your behalf, in exchange for a monthly fee.
+-   Work with one of the [[best credit repair companies]](https://www.investopedia.com/best-credit-repair-companies-4843898): If you don't have the time to improve your credit score, credit repair companies will negotiate with your creditors and the three credit agencies on your behalf, in exchange for a monthly fee.
 Additionally, given the number of opportunities a great credit score provides, it could be worthwhile to utilize one of the [best credit monitoring services](https://www.investopedia.com/best-credit-monitoring-services-4846982) to keep your information secure.

 ## The Bottom Line